sneakysneak/docs/pages/connector-authentication/salesforce_meta_setup.md

 To create custom fields there are three fundamental steps that must be carried out:

-> In this example we will add a Picklist field to the Event Layout, via the Activity object.
+> In this example we will add a Picklist field to the Event Object and Layout.

 ## 1 - Create the custom field